napcs/qedproxy/README.md

 A server starts on port  `4242`.

+* Visit <http://localhost:4242/help> to see some help info.
 * Visit <http://localhost:4242> to see your pages.
 * Visit <http://localhost:4242/api/astros.json> to see the result of the proxied request.